DSD-DBS/capella-trainer/README.md

 Capella Trainer is a tool for creating interactive training materials for the Capella modeling tool.
-It allows you to create lessons containing text, images, and interactive exercises (quizzes and model checks using [capellambse](https://github.com/DSD-DBS/py-capellambse).
+It allows you to create lessons containing text, images, and interactive exercises (model checks using [capellambse](https://github.com/DSD-DBS/py-capellambse) and quizzes).

-# Quickstart using docker
+# Quickstart using docker-compose

 - Make sure you have docker and make installed
 - Clone the repository